LifeMC/LifeSkript/.github/ISSUE_TEMPLATE/bug-report.md

 **Additional information**
 [Add any other information about the problem here.]

-[After all, remove the all text between brackets including brackets]
+[After all, remove all text between brackets including brackets]